-H. The City Clerk or the Department of Development Services shall cause to be posted online a list or map of the current census tracts removal of a restriction once adopted, shall be established by the City a complaint within one (1) hour after the complaint is received or a contact is registration application or other documentation required by this Chapter;
+- H. The City Clerk or the Department of Development Services shall cause to be posted online a list or map of the current census tracts where un-hosted STRs are prohibited. - I. Any fees associated with the filing of the petition, or the removal of a restriction once adopted, shall be established by the City Council by resolution.